w3c/web-advertising/admetrics.md

 The proportion of pixels in view can be measured to trigger viewability events, and user interaction or conversion can be detected over arbitrary periods of time.

-The risk to privacy only occurs when data related to particular individuals is communicated.
-As long as the data is provably inaccessible to others, it makes little difference to the individual that data about them is held within their browser.

 What is needed is a privacy protective and secure way to communicate this information, making aggregated statistics derived from it available for recording by advertisers and external “audience measurement” servers, in such a way that the user can not be identified or "singled-out".

+The risk to privacy only occurs when data related to individuals is collected and processed.
+As long as the metrics data is aggregated in counts relating to a big enough number of people, and it is impossible to extract data related to the component individuals, the risk to their privacy is insignificant.

 In addition the protocol used to communicate the data must allow the receiving server (or servers) to detect with some certainty whether the data relates to a real human being, i.e. to detect ad fraud.
 Because the protocol is purpose designed it should be possible to deliver fraud detection capability with at least an order of magnitude improvement over what is attained at present.

 ### Ads identified in markup

 HTML elements, (e.g. div elements) containing advertising content would be declared within an `ad` attribute identifying it as such to the user agent.
-This attribute informs the user agent about what user interaction events such as visibility are to be measured, and to what metrics servers event data should be sent.
+This attribute informs the user agent about what user interaction events such as visibility are to be measured, and lists the metrics servers where event data should be sent.

 Metrics servers are defined by their domain origin, the user agent appending to it a fixed path `.well-known/admetrics` and a query string to convey the minimum level of event information required to increment the appropriate data count at the metrics server.
+The domain origin should be a top-level domain i.e. arbitrary CNAMEs (subdomains) would not be allowed.

 Browser providers may choose to add a reference to a controlled or externally recognised metrics server to act as an overall check of the validity of the aggregated metrics.